arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ### Opta™ Main Components

-Opta™ features a secure and durable design that enables it for automation applications.
+Opta™ features a secure, certified, and durable design that enables it for automation and industrial applications.

 ![Opta™ main components](assets/user-manual-1.png)